Dillon County, South Carolina

 Dillon County is a county located in the U.S. state of South Carolina.
-As of the 2020 census, the county's population was 28,292, down from 32,062 in 2010.
+As of the 2020 census, the county's population was 28,292.
 The county seat is Dillon.

+History

-Founded in 1910 from a portion of Marion County, both Dillon County and the city of Dillon were named for prosperous local citizen James W. Dillon (1826-1913), an Irishman who settled there and led a campaign to bring the railroad into the community.
+Founded in 1910 from a portion of Marion County, both Dillon County and the city of Dillon were named for prosperous local citizen James W. Dillon (1826–1913), an Irishman who settled there and led a campaign to bring the railroad into the community.
 The result of this effort was the construction of the Wilson Short Cut Railroad, which later became part of the Atlantic Coast Line Railroad.
 It stimulated greater prosperity directly linking Dillon County to the national network of railroads.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 406.82 sqmi, of which 405.07 sqmi is land and 1.75 sqmi (0.4%) is water.
+According to the U.S. Census Bureau, the county has a total area of 406.82 sqmi, of which 405.07 sqmi is land and 1.75 sqmi (0.43%) is water.
 It is the fifth-smallest county in South Carolina by area.